mtitus83/MMM-Starlight/DESIGN.md

 ### 4.1 Multiple Zodiac Signs and Time Periods

 - Supports all zodiac signs
-- Time periods include daily, tomorrow, weekly, monthly, and yearly horoscopes
+- Time periods include daily, tomorrow, weekly, and monthly horoscopes
 - Configurable through the `zodiacSign` and `period` options
+- Yearly horoscopes have been deprecated

 ### 4.2 Rotating Display

 - Cycles through configured zodiac signs and time periods
 - Customizable display duration for each horoscope (`signWaitTime`)
+- Implements a sliding animation for transitioning between horoscopes

 ### 4.3 Responsive Design